What is a prostate/rectal ultrasound?

 Why might I need a prostate/rectal ultrasound?

 A prostate/rectal ultrasound may be used to check the size, location, and shape of the prostate gland and nearby structures.
-It may be used to look at the prostate gland for signs of cancer.
-It’s often the next step after a finding of elevated prostate-specific antigen (PSA) during a blood test.
+It may be used to look at the prostate gland for signs of cancer or other conditions.
+It’s often the next step after a finding of raised (elevated) prostate-specific antigen (PSA) during a blood test.
 Prostate/rectal ultrasound may be used to stage and watch treatment of rectal cancer.
 It is also used to look at the rectum for other problems.

 Your provider may also use the test to see how well blood is flowing to the prostate or find masses.